Skip to main content

 Join us for a dynamic panel discussion exploring how artificial intelligence is transforming educational practices and outcomes at Cornell and beyond.

-Steve Jackson (Vice Provost for Academic Innovation, Professor of Information Science) and David Mimno (Chair of Information Science at Cornell Bowers, Professor of Information Science) will share insights on AI's impact on teaching methodologies, student engagement, and the broader societal implications of automated decision-making in education.
-Moderated by Claire Cardie (Cornell Bowers Associate Dean for Education, John C. Ford Professor of Engineering in the Departments of Computer Science and Information Science) and featuring student perspectives, this conversation will examine both the opportunities and challenges that AI presents to the future of higher education, including critical questions about ethics, equity, and responsible implementation.
-Come participate in this timely dialogue about navigating the intersection of AI and education in our rapidly evolving academic landscape.
+Moderated by Claire Cardie, Cornell Bowers Associate Dean for Education, John C. Ford Professor of Engineering in the Departments of Computer Science and Information Science, and featuring student perspectives, this conversation will examine both the opportunities and challenges that AI presents to the future of higher education, including critical questions about ethics, equity, and responsible implementation.
+Participate in this timely dialogue about navigating the intersection of AI and education in our rapidly evolving academic landscape.

 Cornell University Council: Honoring Our Legacy, Shaping Our Future